JoYBoYOO7/Prep_Mate_AI/README.md

 **PrepMate** is a modern web application designed to simulate job interviews using AI voice agents.
 Built with **Next.js**, **Firebase**, **Tailwind CSS**, and **Vapi AI**, it provides users with an immersive interview experience powered by **Google Gemini**.

 Whether you're learning how to integrate AI in web apps or practicing for a job, PrepMate helps you build and prepare effectively.

-Join our active Discord community (50k+ members) if you need help or want to share your progress.

 ---